 blockCV

-and test folds for k-fold and leave-one-out (LOO)
+training and testing folds for k-fold, leave-group-out, and

 Main features